Lepa Brena: Personal life

 In October 2010, her father, Abid Jahić, was severely injured when a bus hit him as he walked in the town of Brčko.
 He was transported to a hospital in Tuzla, where he died on 22 October 2010 aged 82.
 He was buried in a Muslim funeral three days after his death.
 Brena, her two siblings and mother, along with other family members and citizens of Brčko attended the funeral.
 She later regarded the months after her father's death as the emotionally most difficult time of her life.
 Her mother Ifeta died 21 November 2014, aged 80.
 She was buried in a Muslim funeral in Brčko next to her husband.

 Brena was hospitalized on 27 July 2012 when she complained of pain and was diagnosed as having venous thrombosis, a blood clot.
 She remained in the hospital for three days, then was released.
 A similar incident had occurred in October 2004 when a blood clot in her hand was removed.
 In August 2012, she was forced to cancel three months of scheduled concerts to deal with further complications with her illness.

 She was again hospitalized on 25 July 2014 while at holiday in the Croatian resort of Novi Vinodolski where she fell down the stairs and broke both arms.
 She was hospitalized for five days and spent her month-long recovery at a local hotel.
 On 2 January 2015, Brena fell down the stairs again during a family vacation at Zlatibor, Serbia, and hurt her wrist.
 Unlike the previous incident, this injury did not require surgery.
-However, because of this, she stayed hospitalized in Belgrade and rescheduled upcoming performances in the Bosnian towns Živinice and Travnik.
+However, because of this, she stayed hospitalized in Belgrade and rescheduled upcoming performances in the Bosnian towns of Živinice and Travnik.